 I expect the pro writers were charging more.
 And going from the middle to the high tiers was a lot more expensive.

 Paying too little.

 You get what you pay for and going for the bottom dollar may save you money but often costs you time.
 I got some cheaper content but then had to rewrite most of it.

 Well, you guessed it.
 This is where you use the FAQ Technique or RPM (Read Part 1 for details) and use the outlines to write it yourself.

 It’s the cheapest but takes the most time.
 This is what I did starting out when I didn’t have a budget to invest in content.

 The great part is that you learn a lot about the niche and that’s a useful thing.

 Hire Individual Freelancers

-This is what I do — like I said my super power is being able to hire competent people at fair rates so that everyone is happy.
+This is what I do — like I said my super power is being able to hire competent writers at fair rates so that everyone is happy.

 It’s right in the middle for cost and time.
 I believe the writing is better than most other options.
 I regularly hire journalists and English majors that write way better than me.
 They know their verbs from their gerunds and other things I don’t understand.
 (And don’t want to understand!)